No Drive-thru Fast-Food In Neighborhoods

 Evening Rotary Club

 The Denton Evening Rotary Club was created to provide the Rotary service opportunities to those who prefer to meet in the evening.
-I am proud to be a founding member and currently serve as club president.
+I am proud to be a founding member and past club president.
 Our projects include a monthly downtown clean-up, beautification around the Square, and partnering with UpTop Denton to provide laptops to more than 40 college-bound high school seniors in need.

 Leadership in Academic Settings